-8.4 Telecoil (optional)
+8.4 Telecoil (62-DRW only)

 Your hearing aid may be equipped with a telecoil.
-The Telecoil programme may help to improve speech understanding with Hearing Aid Compatible telephones and in theatres, cinemas, houses of worship etc. that have tele-loop installed.
+The Telecoil programme may help to improve speech understanding with Hearing Aid Compatible telephones and in theatres, cinemas, houses of worship etc. that has tele-loop installed.

 The telecoil cannot work without a tele-loop (a.k.a. induction-loop) or a Hearing Aid Compatible (HAC) telephone.
-When you switch on the Telecoil programme, your hearing aids pick up signals from the tele-loop or HAC telephone.
+When you switch on the Telecoil programme, your hearing aids pick up signals from the teleloop or HAC telephone.